 Indic Text Shaping

 With this project we have redesigned our production workflow, calling on Liang Hai, a Unicode expert and independent researcher into complex writing scripts, to draft a tutorial for the production of Indic fonts.
 Having tested this method on November and October, we have now published the document under an open source license.
 It provides detailed background on the text shaping of Brahmic languages, explaining their logic and outlining techniques for turning encoded Indic letters and diacritics into rendered text.
 See more on GiHub.

-Latin and Greek version designed by Peter Biľak and released in 2016.
+The Latin and Greek versions of November were designed by Peter Biľak and released in 2016.
 In 2021, Eirini Vlachou consulted on and helped to review the Greek update, which is currently in use.
-Nikola Djurek assisted with the production of the fonts.
+Nikola Djurek assisted with the production of the Latin fonts.
 Irina Smirnova designed the Cyrillic version.
-Kristyan Sarkis designed the Arabic, Peter Biľak with Daniel Grumer the Hebrew, Arya Purohit the Devanagari and Tamil versions, which were updated in 2021.
+Kristyan Sarkis designed the Arabic, and Peter Biľak with Daniel Grumer designed the Hebrew.
+Arya Purohit designed the original Devanagari and Tamil versions, which were updated in 2021.
 The Tamil version has been redesigned from the ground up by Aadarsh Rajan.
 Hitesh Malaviya led the redesign of the Devanagari version, with contributions from Shuchita Grover and Parimal Parmar.
 Akaki Razmadze designed the Georgian version.
 The Armenian was designed by Peter Biľak in consultation with Gor Jihanian and Khajag Apelian.
 Hai Liang provided his invaluable linguistic and technical knowledge to improve the fonts, and produced the current version in each of the languages.